AMERICAN INDIAN COMMUNITY DEVELOPMENT CORPORATION - MINNEAPOLIS Minnesota

 American Indian Community Development Corporation - Assisted Living & Care Services:

-American Indian Community Development Corporation provides assistance with various supportive services for ADLS including:
+American Indian Community Development Corporation helps with various supportive services for daily living activities such as:

 American Indian Community Development Corporation - Accommodation Options:

-American Indian Community Development Corporation includes multiple senior living options to older adults, including:
+American Indian Community Development Corporation provides multiple housing options to its residents, including:

 - Shared apartments